Lord-Darsan-2024/compiler-design-lab/README.md

 ## Overview

-This repository contains a comprehensive, publication-quality implementation of a postgraduate (M.Tech / M.S.)
-Compiler Design Laboratory course suitable for premier research institutions including IIT, NIT, and equivalent establishments.
-The laboratory consists of 15 interconnected experiments systematically covering the complete compiler pipeline from lexical analysis through code generation and optimization.
+This repository constitutes the complete laboratory portfolio for the Compiler Design course, undertaken as part of the Undergraduate curriculum in Computer Science and Engineering.
+The experiments documented herein span the full compilation pipeline — from the formal recognition of lexical tokens at the character stream level, through syntactic and semantic analysis, to intermediate code generation, machine-independent optimisation, and target code synthesis.

-## Course Abstract
+Each laboratory experiment is implemented in the C programming language (C99 standard), with a deliberate emphasis on algorithmic correctness, computational efficiency, and engineering clarity.
+The implementations are grounded in the formal theoretical frameworks established in automata theory, formal language theory, and compiler construction — drawing principally from the canonical texts of Aho et al. and Hopcroft et al.

-The Compiler Design Laboratory provides hands-on experience with the theoretical principles and practical implementation techniques fundamental to compiler construction.
-Through systematic examination of each phase—lexical analysis, syntax analysis, intermediate code generation, and code optimization—students develop production-quality implementations demonstrating how high-level programming constructs are translated to efficient machine code.
-This laboratory bridges formal language theory and real-world compiler engineering, equipping students with deep understanding of language implementation and practical software engineering skills applicable to domain-specific language design, program analysis, and runtime systems.
+The repository is structured to serve as both a functional codebase and a rigorous academic reference.
+Every experiment includes a purpose-built source file alongside a formal technical write-up that documents the underlying theory, algorithm, complexity analysis, and annotated sample output.

 ## Laboratory Structure